Russia

-Iran's Foreign Minister Abbas Araghchi, speaking on arrival in Russia, had blamed Washington for the failure of talks on brokering a deal to end the fighting, with a ceasefire between the sides still holding.
+Iran's Foreign Minister Abbas Araghchi, speaking on arrival in Russia, blamed Washington for the failure of talks on brokering a deal to end the fighting, with a ceasefire between the sides still holding.

 "For our part, we will do everything that serves your interests, the interests of all the people of the region, so that peace can be achieved as soon as possible," Russian state media quoted Putin as telling Araghchi.

-Putin also hailed "how courageously and heroically the people of Iran are fighting for their independence and sovereignty", the TASS news agency reported.
+Putin also hailed "how courageously and heroically the people of Iran are fighting for their independence and sovereignty," the TASS news agency reported.

 "Russia, just like Iran, intends to continue our strategic relationship," the Kremlin chief added.